danpalmer/danpalmer.me/posts/2020-05-18-boardgame-design.md

 less likely to forget to take an action because they are moving a token across it.

-I'm a big [fan of checklists](checklist) in running processes in the workplace, but in board games the aim is to have fun.
-[Much has also been written](pointing) about how deliberate physical action helps reduce mistakes.
+I'm a big [fan of checklists][checklist] in running processes in the workplace, but in board games the aim is to have fun.
+[Much has also been written][pointing] about how deliberate physical action helps reduce mistakes.
 But why do we want a checklist, why do we need to reduce mistakes in board games?